Top Lawyers for Medication Errors

 CONTACT US NOW

-The Most Awarded Attorneys for Medication Errors in Georgia
+The Most Awarded Attorneys for Prescription Errors in Georgia

 Mr. Davis is an accomplished prescription medication error attorney in Atlanta, Georgia.
 He has received virtually every award and honor available to Georgia trial attorneys.
 He is one of the foremost experts on medical malpractice law in Georgia.
 Published on March 16, 2017, last updated on June 21, 2019.

-Medication errors can occur at almost every point in the healthcare chain.
-It could happen when the pharmacies or pharmacists filling a prescription give patients the wrong medicines.
-It could happen when a doctor writes a prescription and forgets that the patient has an allergy or is taking a medication that reacts badly with other medicines.
-It could happen when a nurse dispenses the wrong amount of medication.
+Prescription errors can occur at almost every point in the health care chain.
+It could happen when the pharmacies or pharmacists filling a prescription give patients the wrong medication.
+It could happen when a doctor writes a prescription drug and forgets that the patient has an allergy or is taking a medication that reacts badly with other medicines.
+It could happen when a nurse dispenses the incorrect dosage of medication.

-All of these medication errors have potentially devastating results.
-Like all medical negligence cases, whether meningitis misdiagnosis or radiology malpractice, those involving misfilled prescriptions and other medication errors are generally complex in nature and replete with opportunities for negligent parties to avoid taking responsibility.
+All of these prescription errors have potentially devastating results and can lead to an injury.
+For example, your loved one can suffer from severe side effects as a result of a drug prescription error, can experience negative drug interactions, or can be given an inappropriate medication.
+Like all medical negligence cases, whether meningitis misdiagnosis or radiology malpractice, those involving misfiled prescriptions and other prescription errors are generally complex in nature and replete with opportunities for negligent parties to avoid taking responsibility.

 MORE ABOUT MEDICATION ERRORS AND MISFILLED PRESCRIPTIONS

-If you, your child or a loved one have suffered from a complication caused by a prescription misfill or other medication error, the attorneys at Davis Adams can obtain the necessary medical records and have an expert physician review the file free of charge to determine whether a doctor or other healthcare provider was negligent.
+A prescription error lawyer has to determine how a doctor or a pharmacist made a mistake while prescribing the drug and how prescription drugs led to a personal injury.
+This type of case can be difficult to prove, so you need to hire an experienced attorney.
+If you, your child, or a loved one have suffered a personal injury from a complication caused by a prescription misfile or other medication error, the prescription error lawyers at Davis Adams can help.
+They can obtain the necessary medical records and have an expert physician review the file free of charge to determine whether a doctor or other healthcare provider was negligent.

 MEDICATION ERRORS IN NURSING

 With today’s busy and crowded hospitals, it is no wonder that we see so many cases of emergency room malpractice and nursing malpractice.
-If you have concerns about your care, don’t hesitate to speak up.
+If you have concerns about your care, or you have suffered an injury, don’t hesitate to speak up.
+A prescription error attorney can help you gather all evidence you’ll need to prove a doctor, pharmacist, or another health care professional made a mistake prescribing a drug.

 MEDICATION ERRORS IN HOSPITALS

-The American Society of Health-System Pharmacists has a set of guidelines aimed at reducing medication errors in hospitals, but of course, no system is perfect and medication errors still occur despite the guidelines.
-And some medications lend themselves to more issues, for example, we see a fair amount of Coumadin lawsuits at Davis Adams.
+The American Society of Health-System Pharmacists has a set of guidelines aimed at reducing medication and prescription errors in hospitals.
+Of course, no system is perfect and a medication error can still occur despite the guidelines.
+And some medications tend to have more issues, for example, we see a fair amount of Coumadin lawsuits at Davis Adams.

 Many of the guidelines focus on interaction with the patient since this is a key place where human error can come into the equation.
-The areas of patient interaction where medication errors occur include patient intake, medicine administration, patient monitoring, and discharge from the hospital.
+The areas of patient interaction where a medication error can occur include patient intake, medicine administration, patient monitoring, and discharge from the hospital.

 At each of these points, healthcare professionals should be communicating with the patient, asking about allergies and other medications they’re taking, and monitoring the patient’s vital signs.
-Failure to do so may result in serious danger to the patient.
+Failure to do so may result in an injury or serious consequences to the patient.

 Tens of Millions Recovered for Clients